Dave-team/Knowledge-base/Principles.md

   - What matters most to me?
   - How do I enjoy spending my time?

-## Working on the right things:
+## The pyramid to achieving the right things
 - Personal manisfesto: what's most important in my life?
-Who you are, what you stand for, what you want out of life
+Who you are, what you stand for, what you want out of life?
-- Vision: where do I want the year to go?
+- (Vision: where do I want the year to go?)
 - Goals: what projects are required to reach the vision?
-- Projects: tracking the things I'm working on
+- Projects: tracking the things I'm working on?
+- Habits: what do I do on a daily basis to get me closer to where I want to be?

 ## My ideal being
 - Happy